AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

     type Enclosing is tagged limited record ... end record;

-We declare Enclosing as a limited type because we want to preclude assignment statements for client objects of the type.
+We declare :ada:`Enclosing` as a limited type because we want to preclude assignment statements for client objects of the type.
 Assignment of the enclosing record object would leave the PO Instance discriminant designating the prior (right-hand side) enclosing object.
 If the PO is